Algebraic invariants, mutation, and commensurability of link complements: Introduction

 Manifolds are \emph{commensurable} if they have a common cover, of finite degree over each.
 W.P.
 Thurston first studied the commensurability relation among hyperbolic knot and link complements in $S^3$, describing commensurable and incommensurable examples in Chapter 6 of his notes \cite{Th}.
 The families of chain link complements \cite{NeR2}, two-bridge knot complements \cite{Reid_Walsh}, and certain pretzel knot complements \cite{MacMat} have since been further explored.
 Here we construct another infinite family of hyperbolic link complements and explore the commensurability relation among its members.

 We compute the following invariants on members of our family.
 For $\Gamma < \mathrm{PSL}_2(\mathbb{C})$ the \textit{trace field} of $M = \mathbb{H}^3/\Gamma$ is the smallest field containing the traces of elements of $\Gamma$.
 If each such trace is an algebraic integer we say $M$ has \textit{integral traces}.
-The \textit{cusp parameters} of $M$, used in \cite{Th} and \cite{NeR2}, are algebraic invariants of the Euclidean structures on horospherical cross sections of the cusps of $M$. \textit{Scissors congruence} (cf. \cite{Dup}, \cite{Ne}) and its relative the \textit{Bloch invariant} \cite{NeYang} are determined by a polyhedral decomposition.
-Each of these determines a commensurability invariant.
+The \textit{cusp parameters} of $M$, used in \cite{Th} and \cite{NeR2}, are algebraic invariants of the Euclidean structures on horospherical cross sections of the cusps of $M$.
+The \textit{Bloch invariant} \cite{NeYang} is determined by a polyhedral decomposition.